-The age/year group of the pupils was left to the SENCO to decide.
+The age and year group of the pupils were left to the SENCO to decide.

 Spelling Tutor is an online program for learners aged 6 plus who are struggling to spell.
 The intervention requires very little teaching support.
-It targets those pupils who are behind in spelling by at least 12 months.
+This trial was for pupils who were behind in spelling by at least 12 months.

-The outcome was spelling ability, and this was measured using the Vernon Spelling Test.
+The outcome was improved spelling age, as measured by the Vernon Spelling Test.

-The tests were administered and marked by the school and the data shared with Dyslexia Gold.
+The tests were administered and marked by the school and the data shared with Spelling Tutor.